 What is the Automatic Stay?

 As soon as you file for bankruptcy, there is an automatic injunction as a matter of law.
 This is known as the automatic stay.
-In order for the automatic stay to apply, all you need to do is commence the case.
-The automatic stay is established by 362 of the bankruptcy code.
+Practically speaking, this means creditors can no longer contact you or otherwise attempt to collect on their debts after you filed bankruptcy.
+If they continue to contact you after you file your bankruptcy petition, there can be substantial penalties.
+There are, however, exceptions for certain creditors and in certain unique circumstances where the automatic stay may not apply.
+In general, in order for the automatic stay to apply, all you need to do is commence the case.
+Speak with a bankruptcy attorney if you’d like to discuss the specific aspects of your case and whether anything may jeopardize the application of the stay.
+The automatic stay is established by §362 of the bankruptcy code.

 What Does the Automatic Stay Do?

 Once you file for bankruptcy and the automatic stay is imposed, any activity to collect from a debtor or enforce or pursue claims against a debtor are prohibited if they take place outside the bankruptcy proceeding.
 No one can “use up” any of the debtor’s property outside of the bankruptcy.
-The scope is explained in more detail in 362 a and b.
 The automatic stay is said to be a great equalizer in that all the creditors have to go through the bankruptcy court to enforce or collect on debts.
 No one can gain an advantage by proceeding outside the bankruptcy court once the stay is in place.
-Bear in mind that is possible for certain creditors to obtain relief from the stay in certain cases.
+Bear in mind that it is possible for certain creditors to obtain relief from the stay in certain cases.
 Also, keep in mind that creditors can still continue with proceedings in the bankruptcy court itself.
+Once the automatic stay is in place, the following actions by a creditor are prohibited

 Who is Bound by the Automatic Stay?